Why would you need an editor?

 There are somewhere close to half a million novels and short stories self-published per year, rising all the time, alongside regular mainstream published fiction.
 The one thing that just about everyone following the ebook boom says is that any writer self-publishing should look at employing an editor.
 Likewise many writers, particularly those relatively new to the craft, working towards traditional publishing can benefit from having a skilled outsider look at their material before they go to submission.
 As a writer, it’s very hard to see flaws, particularly broader story ones, within your own work because you’re closer to it than anyone else will ever be.
 You need a clear, professional pair of eyes.

 I’ve been a trade journalist, both full-time and freelance, since 1999, including working as an editor on a number of publications.
-I’ve also been a professional genre fiction writer since 2002, with six books published by members of the ‘Big Five’ in the UK and US, as both John Rickards and Sean Cregan, not to mention in translation into a dozen other languages worldwide, along with a number of short stories by commission, and I’ve also self-published several more.
+I’ve also been a professional genre fiction writer since 2002, with six books published by members of the ‘Big Five’ in the UK and US, not to mention in translation into a dozen other languages worldwide, along with a number of short stories by commission, and several more self-published releases.

-My fees are, I hope, extremely reasonable and I always try to provide an accurate estimate of likely turnaround time for editorial work because I know that as a writer you don’t want to be left in the dark for weeks at a stretch.
-Completion time will depend on the amount of work needed, and on the amount of other work I have on my plate, but I’ll always try to keep you informed and provide as accurate an estimate as possible.
+My fees are, I hope, very reasonable and I always try to provide an accurate estimate of likely turnaround time for editorial work because I know that as a writer you don’t want to be left in the dark for weeks at a stretch.
+Completion time will depend on the amount of work needed, and on the amount of other work I have on my plate, but I’ll always try to keep you informed.
 I have never yet missed a deadline.
 I’m also happy to perform a trial edit on a sample of your work in order for you to determine whether I can meet your needs.

 What work have I done?